containers/podman.io_old/community/irc.md

 # {{ page.title }}

 The Podman and many other container projects have recently moved to Libera.Chat for IRC communications.
-The #podman channel on the freenode network is no longer being used Podman developers.
+The #podman channel on the freenode network is no longer being used by Podman developers.

 If you are a current IRC user, please go and register your nick(s) on Libera.Chat ( https://libera.chat/guides/registration#registering ) and